2022 Audi A3 Trim Levels, Configurations & Comparisons.

 If you're a first-time luxury vehicle shopper, you might be feeling overwhelmed with options.
 What has the best blend of power and features for the cost?
 Should you "go big or go home"?
 Truth is, you can find a straightforward but feature-rich entry-level sedan.
 The Audi A3 has been overhauled for the 2022 model year, exhibiting a more angular body, a driver-friendly interior design, and an overall high-tech vibe.
 You can select from three trim levels: the Premium, Premium Plus, and the Prestige.
 Each one offers a plethora of standard features plus some options to help you customize your 2022 Audi A3.
 Will one of these trims be the right choice for you?
 It's time to find out.

-Compare the 2022 Audi A3 Premium vs Premium Plus Trim.
+Compare the 2022 A3 Premium vs Premium Plus Trims.
 What is the difference?

 There are a few external features that help you tell these trim levels apart.
 Both are designed with concealed exhaust tailpipes, 17-inch 5-arm wheels, 225/45 R17 all-season tires, LED taillights with dynamic turn signals, and Alu-optic exterior window surrounds.
 While the Premium comes with standard LED headlights, the Premium Plus upgrades to full LED headlights with a DRL (daytime running light) signature.